webix-hub/gitbook-webix-jet/start.md

 ```

 In the above code, there is a layout with two columns.
-At the top of the file, we are providing the list of dependencies, which we will use in this layout.
+At the top of the file, there is the list of dependencies, which will be used in this layout.

 Open the path *index.html#!/top*, and you will see the page with the *start* view inside of *top*.